Phobetor/allegro-php/docs/Api/UsersOfferInformationApi.md

 Get events about the seller's offers

 Use this endpoint to get events concerning changes in the authorized seller's offers.
-At present we support the following events:   - OFFER_ACTIVATED - offer is visible on site and available for purchase, occurs when offer status changes from ACTIVATING to ACTIVE.   - OFFER_CHANGED - occurs when offer's fields has been changed e.g. description or photos.   - OFFER_ENDED - offer is no longer available for purchase, occurs when offer status changes from ACTIVE to ENDED.   - OFFER_STOCK_CHANGED - stock in an offer was changed either via purchase or by seller.   - OFFER_PRICE_CHANGED - occurs when price in an offer was changed.   - OFFER_ARCHIVED - offer is no longer available on listing and has been archived.   - OFFER_BID_PLACED - bid was placed on the offer   - OFFER_BID_CANCELED - bid for offer was canceled   - OFFER_TRANSLATION_UPDATED - translation of offer was updated   - OFFER_VISIBILITY_CHANGED - visibility of offer was changed on marketplaces  Returned events may occur by actions made via browser or API.
+At present we support the following events:   - OFFER_ACTIVATED - offer is visible on site and available for purchase, occurs when offer status changes from ACTIVATING to ACTIVE.   - OFFER_CHANGED - occurs when offer's fields has been changed e.g. description or photos.   - OFFER_ENDED - offer is no longer available for purchase, occurs when offer status changes from ACTIVE to ENDED.   - OFFER_STOCK_CHANGED - stock in an offer was changed either via purchase or by seller.   - OFFER_PRICE_CHANGED - occurs when price in an offer was changed.   - OFFER_ARCHIVED - offer is no longer available on listing and has been archived.   - OFFER_BID_PLACED - bid was placed on the offer.   - OFFER_BID_CANCELED - bid for offer was canceled.   - OFFER_TRANSLATION_UPDATED - translation of offer was updated.   - OFFER_VISIBILITY_CHANGED - visibility of offer was changed on marketplaces.
+Returned events may occur by actions made via browser or API.
 The resource allows you to get events concerning active offers and offers scheduled for activation (status ACTIVE and ACTIVATING).
 Returned events do not concern offers in INACTIVE and ENDED status (the exception is OFFER_ARCHIVED event).
 External id is returned for all event types except OFFER_BID_PLACED and OFFER_BID_CANCELED.
 Please note that one change may result in more than one event.
 Read more: <a href=\"../../tutorials/jak-zarzadzac-ofertami-7GzB2L37ase#dziennik-zdarzen-w-ofertach-sprzedawcy\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-process-list-of-offers-m09BKA5v8H3#event-journal-concerning-changes-in-seller-s-offers\" target=\"_blank\">EN</a>.

 ### Example